 What is an Excessive Heat Warning?

-Today, we use weather data provided by the NWS to determine when we need to pause disconnections when an Excessive Heat Warning is called in order to keep our customers safe.
+Today, we use weather data provided by the NWS to determine when we need to pause disconnections when an Excessive Heat Warning, also known as a heat moratorium, is called in order to keep our customers safe.

-According to the NWS, an Excessive Heat Warning is issued when there is high forecast confidence of a high or very high risk of heat-related illness based on the HeatRisk forecast product.
+The NWS issues an Excessive Heat Warning when there is high forecast confidence of a high or very high risk of heat-related illness based on the HeatRisk forecast tool.
 Since our bodies seasonally acclimate to weather conditions, temperature thresholds for Excessive Heat Warnings are higher during the summer than during late spring and early fall.

 That means we could be experiencing triple-digit heat, something we are very familiar with in Arizona, and not be in an Excessive Heat Warning.